-Uninsured vehicles in Illinois are beginning to receive license plate suspension notices from the Illinois Secretary of State’s office.
-If you’re reading this, odds are you’ve received a letter in the mail warning you that there is a pending suspension notice — or worse, that your license plates are suspended for no insurance and that a $100 reinstatement fee has been applied.
+Uninsured vehicle owners in Illinois have been receiving license plate suspension notices from the Illinois Secretary of State’s office at a shocking rate.
+If you’re reading this, odds are you’ve received a letter in the mail from the IL Secretary of State warning you of a pending suspension notice — or worse, that your license plates are suspended for no insurance and that a $100 reinstatement fee has been applied.

 How to Reinstate Suspended License Plates in Illinois

-If your license plates have been suspended in Illinois, it is probably because the vehicle you are driving is uninsured.
+If your license plates have been suspended in Illinois, odds are the vehicle you are driving is uninsured.
 To reinstate your suspended license plates, start with purchasing auto liability insurance from an agency who is registered with the State of Illinois Insurance Verification System.
 Once auto liability insurance is in place, an agent can provide the State of Illinois with the required documents and get your license plates reinstated immediately.

 To reinstate your suspended license plates in Illinois, contact us today.
 Our licensed agents are registered with the State of Illinois Insurance Verification System and can upload necessary insurance documents and clear suspended license plates INSTANTLY.